 - Understand the market context before entering any trade based on a chart pattern.

 - While drawing the pattern feels very comfortable.
 If the trendline does not match like the theoretical ones, do not force them.
 Only pick the patterns that normally formes.

 - For setting the stop loss and take profit always, consider the important support and resistance levels.

 - Lastly & most importantly, manage your trade.
 However, it is the hardest part for a trader to control emotions while trading and maintaining good money management formulas.

+Don't forget to check our candlestick patterns cheat sheet.
 Pattern trading is a part of the price action trading.
 A perfect pattern may enrich your trading career.

 Think we missed something?
 Let us know in the comments section below.